ufora/ufora/content/develop/01-build.md

 test.file test2.file
 ```

-# Clone the Ufora repo
+# Clone the Ufora Repo

 You will want to have a clone of the repo inside your volumes directory.
 The easiest way is to simply create a new clone: